aflahbinsubair-art/adani-financial-model/README.md

 We start by fetching historical stock prices for ADANIENT.NS using the yfinance library.

-Crucially, we load historical financial data (like revenue) from the adani_ent.xlsx file, which is located in this repository.
+The notebook is designed to load historical financial data (specifically a column named 'Revenue') from an Excel file named adani_ent.xlsx.
+You will need to provide this file yourself with the necessary historical data.

 ARIMA Revenue Forecasting 🔮